HirokiHamaguchi/Initial_Placement_for_Fruchterman-Reingold_Force_Model_with_Coordinate_Newton_Direction/doc/presentation/manuscript.md

 Even at the expense of accuracy, obtaining an approximate solution quickly is crucial for the initial placement.
 So, to obtain it, we simplify the problem into a more manageable and well-behaved discrete optimization problem, which is defined as (this one).

-In this problem, we assign the vertices $V$ to the fixed set of point $Q^hex$, the hexagonal lattice, and minimize this function.
+In this problem, we fix placement X as the subset of discrete points set $Q^hex$, the hexagonal lattice, and minimize this objective function.
-(So we assign the vertices to the hexagonal lattice like this blue one, orange one, and green one.
+(So we consider like this blue one, orange one, and green one.
 And the objective function is minimized from this one to this one.
-We aim to find the optimal assignment like this.)
+We aim to find the optimal assignment $X$ like this.)

 Here, we explain why we use this simplified problem.
-We start from simplifying the original problem, the problem (1).
+We derive this problem by simplifying the original problem, the problem (1).
-Since graphs generally have sparsity, we separate the attractive and repulsive energy to leverage the sparsity as this one.
+We first separate $f(X)$ to attractive energy term and repulsive energy term.
+This is equivalent to the original problem, the problem (1).

 ## 13

-Then, we convert the second term into a constraint.
+Then, we introduce the idea of initial placement.

-We can compute the objective function with $\abs{E}$ terms rather than $\abs{V}^2$ terms.
-This conversion does not lose the essence of the problem too much.
+We fix the possible positions $x_i$ to a discrete points set $Q$.
+If we add a constraint the placement is limited to $Q$, the problem is converted to this one.

+As said before, thanks to the graph sparsity, the number of terms in the attractive energy, this blue one, is much less than the number of terms in the repulsive energy, this orange one.
+Thus, to simplify the problem, we want to drop this second term.
+When we take $Q$ such that every pair of vertices is apart by at least $\epsilon$,the second term becomes negligible.
-Since $E^\mathrm{r}(d)=-k^2\log{d}$ is a convex function such that it decreases monotonically concerning $d$, for sufficiently large $d$, the value of $-k^2\log{d}$ does not grow excessively.
+This is because this $-k^2\log$ decreases monotonically concerning the distance.
+For sufficiently large $d$, the value of $-k^2\log$ does not vary excessively.
 For too small $d$, we can prevent the divergence of the energy function by setting $\epsilon$.

-Still, the problem involves $\order{\abs{V}^2}$ constraints, which negates the advantage of computing the objective function with $\order{\abs{E}}$ complexity.
-To simplify further, we incorporate the initial placement idea mentioned in the introduction.
-We simplify the problem with a fixed initial placement $Q$ as this one.

-We use $Q$ such that the points are separated by at least $\epsilon$.
-By fixing the possible point placement in advance, we can skip the check of the $\order{\abs{V}^2}$ constraints in the problem, reducing the computational complexity to $\order{\abs{E}}$ and thus offering significant speedup.
+Thus, by dropping the second term, we can simplify the problem.

 Although this $Q$ is arbitrary, since we only consider the attractive energy $f^a(X)$, the point set $Q$ should be as dense as possible.
 Thus, we use the hexagonal lattice, one of the closet packing, as $Q$.

 ## 14

-So, this is the summary of the first half.
+So, although the argument was somewhat complicated, this is the summary of the first half.
+The essence of this conversion is just simple.

-We want to solve this problem, and we simplify it into this problem.
+We want to solve this problem, composed of the attractive energy term and the repulsive energy term.

-We use the hexagonal lattice as the initial placement $Q$.
+And to drop this $\order{\abs{V}^2}$ second term, we simplify the problem by using the hexagonal lattice as the initial placement $Q$, so we skip to check the effect by the repulsive forces, which works for every pair of vertices.

 Now, we will explain how to solve this problem in the second half.

 ## 15

-To solve the problem, we use the coordinate Newton direction.
+To solve the problem, we can use the coordinate Newton direction.
 So, to begin with, please let me introduce it in this slide.

 Let us consider a strictly convex function $f$.
 The second order approximation of $f$ at $x_0$ is this one.
-The argmin $x^*$ of this approximation must satisfy the stationary condition, the derivative of it equals zero.
+The minimum $x^*$ of this approximation must satisfy the stationary condition, the derivative of it equals zero.
 Thus, we obtain this equation and this red term is called the Newton direction in general.
-Here, please note that the Hessian matrix $\nabla^2 f(x_0)$ is positive definite since $f$ is strictly convex, so we can compute the inverse Hessian and this is a descent direction.
+Here, please note that the Hessian matrix $\nabla^2 f(x_0)$ is positive definite since $f$ is strictly convex, so we can compute the inverse Hessian, assuring that this is a descent direction.
 This is an important property for the Newton direction.

-Although the Newton direction provides a critical step in iterative methods, it requires the computation of the inverse Hessian $\nabla^2 f(x_0)^{-1} \in \bbR^{n \times n}$, posing a high computational cost for large-scale problems.
+Although the Newton direction provides a critical step in iterative methods, it requires the computation of the inverse Hessian $\nabla^2 f(x_0)^{-1} \in \bbR^{n \times n}$, which is computationally very expensive.

 Still, we can leverage the concept of the Newton direction in a different manner, the stochastic coordinate descent with the coordinate Newton direction.
 Instead of computing the inverse Hessian $\nabla^2 f(x_0)^{-1}$ in the entire variable space $\bbR^n$, we limit the variable $x$ to its coordinate block $x_i$ with fewer dimensions, and compute this $f_i$'s Newton direction, the coordinate Newton direction.